-- An old house.
-It has a few rooms built in one style, then a few more rooms built on later that try hard to match the original but fail because there is no clear design guide.
-This is followed by a further extension which completely ignores all style elements of the original house.
+- An old house that has had a few rooms built in one style, then a few more rooms built on later that try hard to match the original but fail because there is no clear design guide.
+This is followed by a further extension that completely ignores all style elements of the original house.
 The result is a mess.

 - Next is a house designed by an architect with clear design rules – everything is uniform and works synergistically together.
 Even if an extension is added, as long as it respects the rules of the architect’s original design, the changes can be handled seamlessly.
 The building can grow while remaining coherent and functional.